 Raising awareness with your employees and consumers on the impacts of gun violence.
 National Gun Violence Prevention Day takes place on June 4 this year and is an opportune time to increase awareness among staff, consumers, business partners, and communities.
 In addition, companies can provide support to employees and their families who are victims of gun violence through mental health benefits.
 Business can also offer educational and volunteer opportunities for employees with local gun violence prevention partners.

 Advocating for common-sense gun safety legislation, which has broad support from Americans across the political spectrum, at the state and national levels.
 Companies can use their influence to make an impact on policy through direct relationships and conversations with legislators on this issue.
 Businesses can also ensure their financial support is going to politicians who support legislation that will make their employees and their families safer.
 This includes assessing their company’s involvement in industry groups that publicly or financially support policymakers who advocate against gun safety policies.

 Gun violence may seem like a problem without a solution.
 But it’s not.

 Research from Everytown for Gun Safety, the largest U.S. gun violence prevention network, has shown how simple policy changes such as strengthening our background check laws can save lives and protect families and communities.
 While these changes may seem politically divisive, 92 percent of Americans support background checks for gun sales.

 The U.S. Senate is poised to address gun safety in the coming weeks, with expected action on background checks, and now is the time to take action.
 Corporate America’s support is critical on this issue.
-If you are interested in learning more about how your company can support this effort or work to prevent gun violence more broadly, please join the upcoming webinar on January 19, 2022, from 11:00 am - 12:00 pm EST. Feel free to connect with our team to learn more as well.
+If you are interested in learning about how your company can support this effort or work to prevent gun violence more broadly, please join the upcoming webinar on January 19, 2022, from 11:00 am - 12:00 pm EST. Feel free to connect with our team to learn more as well.